 Every year in the Netherlands, there are about 1,400 single-vehicle roadway departure accidents involving hospital admissions.
 Tragically, around 200 people lose their lives in this way annually.
 These numbers are shocking, especially considering that some of these accidents could have been prevented if verges had been made safe.
 For the sake of road safety, therefore, it is extremely important that road managers repair dangerous verges.

-At ByTheWay, our position is that verges can be made safer, and must be made safer.
-We have innovative solutions to assist our road managers in maintaining and improving the safety of our verges.
+At ByTheWay, we believe that verges can and must be made safer.
+We have developed a range of innovative solutions to assist road managers in maintaining and improving the safety of our verges.

-Our patented KLEISER® machinery is designed to restore the safety of our verges, and reduce costs.
-Using KLEISER® machinery results in significant cost and quality benefits compared to other verge repair methods.
+Our patented KLEISER® machinery is designed to restore the safety of our verges and reduce costs.
+Using KLEISER® machinery offers both significant cost and quality benefits compared to other verge repair methods.

 What is a dangerous verge?

-Even if your car does stay on the tarmac, a verge can be dangerous: it may be home to trees or shrubs that obstruct road users’ views, for example, and unplanned vegetation in verges can make crossroads tricky to negotiate.
+Even if your car does stay on the tarmac, a verge can be dangerous: it may be home to trees or shrubs that obstruct road users’ view, for example, overgrown vegetation can make crossroads tricky to negotiate.